muddassir-lateef/Mentra/README.md

-# AI Interviewer
+# Metra | AI powered live Voice+Video Interviewer

 This project is a web-based AI-powered interviewer that conducts screening interviews with candidates.
-It uses Google's Generative AI to ask relevant questions based on a job description and a candidate's resume.
+It uses Google's Gemini 2.0 flash live api to ask relevant questions based on a job description and a candidate's resume.

 ## Features